oneapi-src/oneDPL/documentation/library_guide/overview.rst

 |onedpl_long| Overview
 #######################################

-A parallel API can be used with the `C++ Standard Execution Policies <https://en.cppreference.com/w/cpp/algorithm/execution_policy_tag_t>`_ to enable parallelism on your host.
+Parallel API can be used with the `C++ Standard Execution Policies <https://en.cppreference.com/w/cpp/algorithm/execution_policy_tag_t>`_ to enable parallelism on your host.